Explore resources, organisations, books, events, and activities with a focus on mental health.

 Mental Health Awareness Week (MHAW)

 Mental Health Awareness Week (MHAW) is run by the Mental Health Foundation and has been an annual event since 1993.
 It is endorsed by the World Federation for Mental Health and is marked in over 150 countries.
-Mental Health Awareness Week is on from Monday 27 September to Sunday 3 October 2021 and the theme is:
+Mental Health Awareness Week is on from Monday 18 September to Sunday 24 September 2023.

 Good Reads - Recommended reading from the Mental Health Foundation

 CINCH Community Information Christchurch listing of mental health related organisations.